Skip to main content

 If your home sits in a flood zone — Shore Acres, parts of Old Northeast, barrier island properties — your kitchen remodel adds FEMA compliance to the equation:

-The 49% rule.
-If your remodel costs exceed 49% of your building's market value (cumulative over a rolling window), FEMA requires bringing your entire structure into current flood compliance.
+• The FEMA 50% rule.
+If your remodel costs exceed 50% of your building's market value (cumulative over a rolling window), FEMA requires bringing your entire structure into current flood compliance.
 Your kitchen remodel needs careful cost documentation to track where you stand against this threshold.

 If your home was built before 1980 — and most St. Pete homes were — your kitchen likely needs more than new surfaces.